-- · A safe distance from your home in case of a fire. - Outside your neighborhood in case you can't return home. - An out-of-state friend as a check-in contact for everyone to call.
-Sometimes it is easier to make long-distance calls than to make local calls in a disaster situation.
+- A safe distance from your home in case of a fire. - Outside your neighborhood in case you can't return home.

+• Use an out-of-state friend as a check-in contact for everyone to call.
+Sometimes it is easier to make longdistance calls than to make local calls in a disaster situation.